 - Provincial Nominee Programs

-Each of these visa program streams and categories have the option to become a PR of Canada and later a citizen.
+Each of these visa program streams and categories has the option to become a PR of Canada and later a citizen.
 Find out more about Canadian visas and the application process here.

 Your PR Card